 Because energy balance is central to body composition, weight loss, weight maintenance, or weight gain is what this article is discussing, if people are unable to eat the required amount of calories in a day, to aid healthy weight loss, then reducing their ‘eating window’, compressing the timeframe in which they can eat, can go a long way towards reducing calorie intake on a day-to-day basis.

-What I will say on the energy balance topic is that, even though the body does it’s best to maintain energy balance, homeostasis etc, if your metabolism is slowed, damanged, deranged, as is the case with many people, then energy balance becomes very difficult.
-The hormonal signalling that your body requires to maintain a healthy weight becomes impaired.
+What I will say on the energy balance topic is that, even though the body does its best to maintain energy balance, homeostasis etc, if your metabolism is slowed, damaged, deranged, as is the case with many people, then energy balance becomes very difficult.
+The hormonal signaling that your body requires to maintain a healthy weight becomes impaired.
 So, the simplistic approach of using a smartphone app to calculate what you burn, and how much you should eat is fraught with errors and false hope.

 Before You Start Fasting For Weight Loss – A Little Arithmetic!

 Sorry, arithmetic alert, but don’t worry, it’s not that hard.
 Any sort of fasting can help to reduce food intake, and if you are not worried about adding in a timeframe to meet your goals, then just implementing the 16:8 fasting to lose weight may well be enough.